Emran9169/mysql-project/starting_with_data.md

 Question 1:
-In the year 2016, which month has the highest total ordered quantity for a specific product?
+In the year 2016, list the top 5 month that has the highest total ordered quantity for a specific product?
 Display the name of the product along with the total ordered quantity.

 SQL Queries:
 SELECT